 In April-June 2019, there were 5.78 million people in employment who were born outside the UK, 17.6% of all people in employment.
 This included:

 The remaining 26.97 million people in employment (82.3%) were born in the UK.

 The increase in the number of people in work in the year to April-June 2019 was 180,000 for those born outside the UK, while the number born in the UK increased by 246,000.
 Employment for those born outside the EU increased by 91,000, while employment for people born in other EU countries increased by 88,000.

-The number of people in employment who were born outside the UK increased over the past year by 262,000 to 5.68 million in Q2 2017.
+The number of employed people who were born outside the UK is close to its highest ever level.

 Commons Briefing papers SN07056